What is NetOps?

 The term NetOps is short for “network operations”, but this doesn’t tell its whole story.
 Much like automation and DevOps, or software-defined networking, NetOps involves the skills, people, and tools deployed by an organisation to deliver a network of services for its employees or end users.

 It tries to help engineers meet the needs of their business and improve network agility, and involves linking changes in a network with the services and applications as and when they are deployed.
 This includes analytics, automation, and some cloud-based services to provide a link between the teams that run them and the engineers that fix and maintain them.

 What does NetOps entail?

-Through NetOps, workplace teams are expected to overcome the traditional barriers that exist between network, operational and data teams.
-As such, any NetOps project must span beyond just the networking realm.
+Through NetOps, the traditional barriers that exist between network, operational, and data teams are expected to be overcome by workplace teams.
+Due to this, any NetOps project must reach beyond the realm of networking.

-Implementing NetOps in your organisation isn't as simple as flicking a switch and seeing through an overnight change, however.
-Rather, it's a process made up of incremental steps, and businesses must factor this into any decision to embrace the ideas behind NetOps.
-The process, as a result, involves making changes to internal structures and culture rather a quick-fix reorganisation.
+However, implementing NetOps throughout your business isn’t as simple as turning on a switch and seeing a change happen overnight.
+Instead, it’s a process made up of small steps, and organisations must take this into account to embrace the ideas behind NetOps.
+As a result, the process involves making changes to culture and internal structures instead of a quick-fix reorganisation.

-One of the keys to implementing such a change is through network automation.
-In such a structure, applications are deployed with constant improvement in mind, and a network must support new features and services quickly.
+Network automation is one of the keys to implementing a change of this nature.
+In this kind of structure, applications are deployed with constant improvement in mind, and a network needs to support new services and features quickly.